 The Enterprise Risk Profiles provide detailed updated information on each enterprise risk.
-The profiles are aligned to the CalPERS Strategic Plan for 2022-27 and include the functional objective, risk statement and analysis, risk drivers and associated mitigation measures in place, current residual risk rating, and future mitigation measures, where applicable.
+The profiles are aligned to the CalPERS Strategic Plan for 2022-27 and include the functional objective, risk statement, analysis, risk rating and trend, risk drivers, controls in place, and future mitigation, where applicable.